Casio have really ‘upped’ their game in the digital piano market over the last few years.

 - Layer and Split Function

 Above everything else, the price wins hands down.
-At just over $1000 it stands head and shoulders above other digital pianos in this price range.
+At just around $1000 it stands head and shoulders above other top digital pianos in the 1000 dollar price range.

 It has a clean, sleek look and is beautifully finished with a sliding cover.
 It looks way more expensive than it is.